SycamoreEducation/SycamoreSchoolAPI/README.md

 Sycamore School API Documentation
 =============

-This Github repository is meant to be used for the Sycamore School Public API.
+This Github repository is the official source of truth for the Sycamore School Public API.
+Please feel free to open any issues if you find typos or inconsistencies.

 # Table of Contents